Elements from the outdoors ground a space and add a welcome note of imperfection. Spoiler alert: Annie’s given up on holiday perfection!

-I’ve been that frazzled hostess, rushing around trying to make everything perfect – but no more!
-I’m constantly reinventing the holidays based on what’s important to me.
+“I’ve been that frazzled hostess, rushing around trying to make everything perfect – but no more!” says Annie.
+She’s constantly reinventing the holidays based on what’s important to her.

-For example, I love to set a beautiful table, so I allow myself the time to do that.
+For example, she explains, “I love to set a beautiful table, so I allow myself the time to do that.”
 Yes, you can throw some votives on the table as the doorbell rings and call it a day.
-But I like to think of centerpieces as artistic endeavors, composed like a still life, and you can’t rush a masterpiece!
+But centerpieces are artistic endeavors, composed like a still life, and you can’t rush a masterpiece!
 Or rather, you can, it’s just not nearly as much fun.
-Here’s what else I’ve learned along the way:
+Here’s what else she’s learned along the way:

-3. Shop your home for objects.
-I love crystals and thought, why not add them to the mix?
+Annie loves crystals and thought, why not add them to the mix?
 Scan your bookshelves and rooms for items of interest: sculptural shapes, interesting textures, and baubles of shiny pewter, silver, or brass.

 Was this article helpful?